ossillate-inc/packj/README.md

 * subcommand name, `audit` or `sandbox`
 * name of the registry or package manager (e.g., pypi, npm, or rubygems)
 * name of the package (e.g., requests, browserify, overcommit)
-* optionally, package version string (e.g., 17.0.0)
+* optionally, package version string (e.g., 17.0.0).
+By default, the latest is picked.

 ## Auditing a package ##